zabertech/python-izaber-wamp-zerp/README.md

 ## Documentation

-API documentation, usage and examples can be found in the "docs" directory.
+API documentation and usage information can be found in the "docs" directory.

 ## Installation